 In the case were water is being released from small Snowy weirs, the long term average annual catchment yield is typically targeted.
 The flows will reflect the inflows to the upstream weir pool.

 In the Murrumbidgee River below Tanatangara, the hydro-scaling approach is being implemented, but includes operational constraints of the dam infrastructure.
-Tantangara Dam is a large storage that can generally make releases as required each day, but there are greater operation constraints at Tantangara Dam than compared to Jindabyne Dame.
+Tantangara Dam is a large storage that can generally make releases as required each day, but there are greater operational constraints at Tantangara Dam than compared to Jindabyne Dam.

 The proposed daily flow pattern attempts to include the key hydrological signals typical of a smaller mixed snowmelt - rainfall river system characteristic of the northern Snowy Mountains.